cosmos/cosmos-sdk/CONTRIBUTING.md

 * Code reviewers should have more senior engineering capability
 * 1/2 approval is required from the **primary repo maintainers** in `CODEOWNERS`

-*Note: For any major or minor release series denoted as a "Stable Release" (e.g. v0.39 "Launchpad"), a separate release committee is often established.
+**Note**: For any major release series denoted as a "Stable Release" (e.g. v0.39 "Launchpad"), a separate release committee is often established.
 Stable Releases, and their corresponding release committees are documented separately in [STABLE_RELEASES.md](./STABLE_RELEASES.md)*